111 S. Jefferson—across from the public library. On Jefferson between 1st and 2nd streets.

 5pm, 2nd Sundays (October through May)

 An intimate "Slow Church" celebration in the round.
 We draw from a wider range of liturgical resources than we do on Sunday mornings.
 Usually Holy Eucharist, occasionally Midday Prayer.
-Shared reflection in place of the sermon.
+After the Eucharistic feast, in lieu of a sermon, we engage a shared reflection on the texts.
+Bring your lunch if you'd like.
 Check the Calendar to see what's up this week.

 Check the calendar frequently to see what liturgical celebrations and worship opportunities are coming up.
 We offer special liturgies for many occasions in the life of the Church and in the life of the wider world.